vgmstream/vgmstream/doc/TXTP.md

 ## MIXING
 Sometimes games use multiple channels in uncommon ways, for example as layered tracks for dynamic music (like main+vocals), or crossfading a stereo song to another stereo song.
-In those cases we normally would want a stereo track, but vgmstream can't guess how channels are used (since it's game-dependant).
+In those cases we normally would want a stereo track, but vgmstream can't guess how channels are used (since it's game-dependent).
 To solve this via TXTP you can set mixing output and volumes manually.

 A song file is just data that can contain a (sometimes unlimited) number of channels, that must play in physical speakers.
 Standard audio formats define how to "map" known channels to speakers:
 - `1.0: FC`